 Programs run once a week for 12 weeks during the fall/winter (September to January) and during the spring (March to June).

-kids.now prides itself on having a turnkey program that is very easy for schools to implement.
+Kids Now prides itself on having a turnkey program that is very easy for schools to implement.
 The first step, is for you to make contact with the school — the principal, vice principal or your child’s teacher — to tell them about the program, direct them to this website and gauge their interest in running the program.
-If the school contact is interested in learning more, fill in the register my school form and a kids.now program manager will be in touch with them.
-Please note that at the present time, we are only looking for new programs in Edmonton, Fredericton and Toronto/GTA.
+If the school contact is interested in learning more let us know, and a Kids Now program manager will be in touch with them.
+Please note that at the present time, we are only looking for new programs in Edmonton and Toronto/GTA.

 WHAT ELSE CAN I DO AS A PARENT/CAREGIVER TO HELP MY CHILD BUILD CRITICAL LIFE SKILLS?

-If you have a question that you don’t see here, please drop us a line, and we’ll follow-up with you directly.
+If you have a question that you don’t see here, please email us (firstname.lastname@example.org), and we’ll follow-up with you directly.
 We may even add your question to this section!